bgregorutti/music-genre-classification/README.md

 # music-genre-classification

-(Work in progress) My benchmark on the prediction of the music genre from the GTZAN dataset
+This repository provides a basic approach for predicting the music genre from WAV files.
+This is done using a deep convolutional network trained on the well-known GTZAN dataset.

+A Flask application and a minimal Dash web application run a simple test for preiction, on jazz, reggae and metal musics.
+The prediction is done in real-time when playing the musics.

 ## Current model